fijoyapp/fijoy/docs/design-choices.md

 are done in the way they are, and please feel free to challenge those design decisions as certainly they are not perfect :)

+## Focus

+There are a couple things I would like to achive with Fijoy

+- The account balance is traceable at all time.
+Meaning if an account has X amount of money, it is the sum of all the transactions.
+  Everything always adds up at all time.
+- A great manual transaction logging experience, I have no interest at the moment for providers like Plaid or Flink, as they are quite unreliable based on my own testing, and most importantly, I think they defeat the purpose of doing expense tracking, which is making you more aware of your spending.

 ## Accounts

 - Each account will maintain its current balance and the currency.